 Most of the parts of temple are in ruin or in bad phase so you will always find continuous restoration work on temple is going on .
 Even its main structure filled with big boulders and steel structure to prevent it from collapsing.
 The Sun idol from Konark moved to the Jagannath temple in Puri.
 Initially this temple had a main sanctum usually known as Vimana, which was around 70 meter high but due to its heavy weight it was collapsed in 1837.
 Odisha have faced many storm that may be main cause of damaging of Sun temple.

 You can see some of fallen sculptures at the Konark Archaeological Museum located in right portion of temple complex which is maintained by the Archaeological Survey of India.

 Konark is another Khajuraho

 Until i visit Odisha, i thought Khajuraho temples are the only exception that have erotic sculptures but when i visited Konark Sun Temple, it changed my view.
-Here you will see more number of such erotic sculptures, maximum of which are smaller in size and made on the Sun wheels and on other portion of walls with good detail.
-You will also see the same horse sculpture (symbol of desire) on temple walls that are everywhere in Khajuraho temples.
+Here, temple have more of such erotic sculptures, maximum of which are smaller in size.
+The Sun wheels and walls are full of such sculpture in good detail.
+You will also see the same horse sculpture (symbol of desire) on temple walls that are everywhere in

 Even these figure are more in number than in that of Khajuraho.
 Temples of Khajuraho were build prior to Konark Sun temple so you can say it is inspired from Khajuraho.